Garden Series, Garden Tips & Tree Manual

 Park Forest, IL 60466

-Saturday, April 14: Basic Beginning Gardening 2: Let’s talk basics.
-What’s the difference between annual/perennial, or raised bed vs. digging in the ground Also basic tools and safety.
+Basic Beginning Gardening: Learn all about the basics of gardening like what’s the difference between annual/perennial and raised bed versus digging in the ground?
+Also learn about basic tools and safety.

-Saturday, September 8: Cottage Garden Favorites: Salvage style, multitudes of scented flowers, and the occasional critter.
-The perfect spot to enjoy an evening after a long day at work!
+Cottage Gardens: Salvage style, multitudes of scented flowers, and the occasional critter.
+Cottage gardens are the perfect spot to enjoy an evening after a long day.

 Park Forest Community Gardens